- What’s On

-Marmara region south of the Marmara Sea is an area stretching from Adapazaraı at the easternmost tip of the Bay of Izmit, to Çanakkale, on the southern shore of the Dardanelles, and is quite distinct from the rest of Anatolia.
-Bursa is main metropolis, but there are also two ski resorts, race horses and amazing bird migrations to take in, not to mention the great Karacabey panayir (country market).
+Here we cover the region south of the Sea of Marmara stretching from Lake Sapanca and the Bay of Izmit to Çanakkale, on the southern shore of the Dardanelles.
+Bursa is main metropolis, but there are also two ski resorts, race horses and amazing bird migrations to take in, not to mention the great Karacabey panayir (country market) in May.

 Virginia Woolf’s Orlando disappears at one point in his/her strange life to become a shepherd in Bithynia.
 It is a curiously beautiful bit of country, neither here nor there: it isn’t quite Balkan, nor quite Aegean.
-But if ever you find yourself lying on your back on the grassy bank of a lake, contemplating spiraling pelicans and cumulus clouds, not a million miles from Issız Han (above), without a worry in your head, something will tell you you’ve arrived.
+But if ever you find yourself lying on your back on the grassy bank of a lake, contemplating spiraling pelicans and cumulus clouds, not a million miles from Issız Han (above, you will know you’ve arrived.

 Really best by car, but, assuming you are coming from Istanbul, you can the tedium by taking a boat.
 A high-speed ferry speeds you across the Marmara to Bandırma.
 A slow ferry takes you from Eskihisar, in the Bay of Izmit to Yalova.